Florennum/ConservationMode/README.md

-# WELCOME TO THE MAIN BRANCH!(THE GENERAL COMMANDS LIKE SCHEME)
-FAQ:
-Q:Why is there a legacy branch?

-A:The legacy branch uses the old scheme of doing things.
-For example when you execute the script you are in lets say a "manager mode" and in there you can use the options until you exit.

-Q:Wait, why did u decide to make this the main branch?

-A1: Because I can.

-A2: Because i like the new scheme more than the old one.
+# WELCOME!

-# ConservationMode for Linucs/Linux
+# ConservationMode for Linux
-A script for conservation mode on Lenovo laptops
+A script for managing the so called "Conservation Mode" for some Lenovo laptops!

-# System requirements(subject to change)
+# System requirements
 !!!(the script checks the current system requirements once ran)!!!

-You need to have the ideapad_laptop module loaded
+You need to have the ideapad_laptop module loaded(and the firmware itself).

-A laptop that supports conservation mode

 # How to install it
 First we need to clone the repository, we will use git for that but you can use whatever you want as long as it works